Mebane's Bridge: Political effects

 County residents were enraged by the signing of the contract, and the political situation became so tense that Pruitt wrote to the county clerk, Hunter K. Penn, on February 11, 1924, declaring his resignation due to ill health.
 He quickly changed his mind and phoned the clerk's office that day, requesting to rescind the letter.
-Penn ignored the request and quickly tapped W. W. Hampton, a staunch Democrat, to fill the vacancy.
+Penn ignored the request and tapped W. W. Hampton, a staunch Democrat, to fill the vacancy.
 The composition of the board of commissioners thus remained in dispute for the rest of the year.
 Mebane's commissioners nevertheless ceased to attend any official meetings, while Martin, Barber, and Hampton met on their own accord and asserted themselves as the county's proper government.
 At their first meeting on February 24, they declared the Fishing Creek Bridge "against the public interest" and directed the county clerk to advise the Luten Bridge Company that the commission "refuses to recognize the said paper writing as a valid contract and to advise said Bridge Company to proceed no further thereunder".
 The anti-bridge commissioners reiterated their position on March 3, declaring that they would "contest the payment for [the bridge] if constructed."

 Despite these pronouncements, the Luten Bridge Company proceeded with the project.
 The Tri-City Daily Gazette speculated "that attorneys for the bridge company were looking into the legal status of the matter and found that the only safe thing to do, was to fulfill their contract signed by themselves and the commissioners."
 Mebane, determined to have the crossing completed, arranged for his Spray Water Power and Land Company to give the bridge firm $25,000 in liberty bonds to help cover their expenses.
 The bridge company wrote a formal response to the commission which read in part, "We are unable to agree with you that this contract is for any reason invalid or illegal, and we cannot consent to its recision [sic] or cancellation or to any other conduct upon your part which will excuse you from the full and complete execution and compliance therewith upon the part of the Board of Commissioners of Rockingham County.
 We have already assembled a lot of material, organized our forces and performed a portion of the contract. [...]
 We shall proceed at once and vigorously the construction of this bridge in fulfillment of our contract with full confidence that the county will fulfill its part and pay for the same."